By Timothy Albrite

 The Autopromotec Experience

 My first stop was at the cleaning and service center section.
 Here, I met teams working in car cleaning, detergents, maintenance products, and washing technology.
 Unlike the local carwash stations in Kenya, these are automatic car wash systems that you drive through and the system washes, and even dries your car.
 The machine handles the job quickly, with consistent results.
 How many times have you been in a queue at your local car wash, waiting, while you’re getting late for another engagement that you can’t attend to with a dirty car?

 These machines could be your lifesaver.
-You drive through, and the system handles everything.
+You drive through, and in very few minutes, the system handles everything.
 There are new materials too, cleaners that are less harmful to the environment, soaps that are gentle on paint, and tools that reduce water use.

 Tools That Do the Heavy Lifting

 As I moved deeper into the fair, I kept seeing tools that do what Kenyan mechanics often do manually by hand and strength.
-Greasing parts, lifting engines, removing and reinserting piston rings, spark plugs, etc, there are machines now for all of it.
+Greasing parts, lifting engines, removing and reinserting piston rings, spark plugs, etc. There are machines now for all of it.

 In place of heavy manual labour, advanced machines now take on tasks that require physical strength, making the work quicker and more precise.
 It’s not just about saving time, but about improving the accuracy and quality of service.

 I also got to see tools that streamline other aspects of the repair process, like tire changes, diagnostics, and even the kinds of intricate work involved in body repairs.
+These new tools are designed not only to get the job done more quickly but also to minimize waste and energy use.

 SKT was another eye-opener.
 This company supplies oil seals for both passenger and commercial vehicles.
 They supply parts to BMW and Wabco, so the parts are not just aftermarket they’re built to meet the standards of global carmakers.
+Kenya’s growing demand for reliable replacement parts stands to benefit from suppliers like SKT.

 Ball Systems SPA showed me tools for dent repair, specifically, bendless dent repair.
 No filler, no repainting.
 The system lifts dents without damaging the original paint.
 For car owners and body shops in Kenya, this could be a game-changer.